satelllte/ableton-project-template/README.md

-# ableton-project-template
+# Ableton project template

-The template repository which allows to use Git versioning for Ableton project
+The template repository which allows using Git versioning for Ableton project.